Jervx/Jervx/README.md

 <details>
   <summary><b>🔭 2020 Learn & Grow 🌱 Goal</b></summary>
-  🌱 - I am currently planning to finish my Java ☕ Calculator and work next on a POS using Java with MySql.<br><br>🌱 - Next is i will learn more about other algorithms and hopefuly i will do my best to understand it quickly.
+  🌱 - I am currently planning to finish my Java ☕ Calculator and work next on a POS using Java with MySql.<br>🌱 - Next is i will learn more about other algorithms and hopefuly i will do my best to understand it quickly.
   <br><br>🙂 - I'm hoping that at the end of the year i have some milestone 🔭 and experience on the application i made.
 </details>
 <!--